Chia-Network/chia-blockchain/CONTRIBUTING.md

 Welcome to the Tad Blockchain project!
 We're really tad team trying to make the best fork of the tad.
 Due to very limited resources we'd really appreciate help :)

-Feel free to open issues or even better - create PRs :)
+Feel free to open issues or even better - create a Pull Request :)
 You'll be rewarded, of course.

 ## Copyright